주 콘텐츠로 건너뛰기

 2. Adobe Creative Cloud

 The Creative Cloud FAQ page is successful because it offers several ways for users to search.
-These include a:
+These include:

-As a bonus, Adobe ends the page by requesting reader feedback in order to improve its FAQ offerings.
+As a bonus, Adobe ends the page by requesting reader feedback to improve its FAQ offerings.

 3. Airbnb

 Airbnb is the first knowledge base FAQ in this roundup.
-Rather than adopting a typical Q&A format, the homestay and experiences company lists several common questions for hosts, linking out to robust resource pages.
+Rather than adopting a typical Q&A format, the homestay and experiences company lists several common questions for hosts and links to robust resource pages.

 The resource articles answer questions in several different ways, including: